Prague Resistance in WW2: The Czech Martyrs

 Nazi Occupation of Prague

-Assassination of Reinhard Heydrich
+Operation Anthropoid — The Assassination of Reinhard Heydrich

 After several operational setbacks, the pair met their quarry on the morning of May 27, 1942.
 Heydrich and his chauffeur were in a Mercedes convertible on their way to Nazi headquarters at Prague Castle.
 The car slowed for a bend in the road.

 Gabčík waited there for them.
-As the Mercedes braked he tried to shoot Heydrich, but the gun jammed.
+As the Mercedes braked, Gabčík tried to shoot Heydrich, but the gun jammed.
 Kubiš instead tossed a grenade that exploded next to the car and fatally wounded Heydrich.
 The SS leader died on June 4, 1942, and became the only top Nazi leader to be assassinated during WW2.
-And as Gabčík and Kubiš surely knew beforehand, it was no small thing to kill a senior SS official.

 The Nazis tried unsuccessfully to storm the basement.
 Then they focused their attention on a street-level portal into the crypt.
-But tear gas, flooding, and a 6-hour barrage of gunfire failed to evict the resistance fighters.
+But tear gas, flooding, and a 6-hour barrage of gunfire failed to evict the Czech resistance fighters.

-I can’t help but imagine what it felt like to be in the fighters’ shoes—before, during, and after the assassination.
-(The movie really helps to contextualize events and underscore just how complicated, daring, and— for the Czechs— costly the assassination was.)
-Knowing the assassins’ names and their story before I visited allowed me to “connect” with the place, with them, and with that moment in history in ways that would have been lost to a casual tourist on the street outside.
+I can’t help imagining how it felt to be in the fighters’ shoes—before, during, and after the assassination.
+The movie really helps to contextualize events.
+It underscores just how complicated, daring, and— for the Czechs— costly the assassination really was.

 Disclosure: This post contains an affiliate link.
 As an Amazon Associate I earn from qualified purchases.